AndyGibbons/AndyGibbons/README.md

 ## Hi!
 How are you today?

-Creating this landing page for my Github account is the last task I have to perform to complete the Data Science Bootcamp I have been on since March 2023.
+Creating this landing page for my Github account is just a bit of fun.

 I have been learning about Python and related data science tools, Machine Learning and a little about AI.
 But then, who isn't learning about AI at the moment?

 I have had a varied career, but I mostly identify as a Software Engineer.
 I decided to study Data Science to give myself a new challenge and to open up some interesting new opportunities.
 Time will tell...